The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 Not detected Not detected Not detected Not detected Not detected Not detected

-TOXIC ELEMENTS, PESTICIDES, GMO PLANT ORIGIN
+TOXIC ELEMENTS, PESTICIDES, GMOs OF PLANT ORIGIN

 Not detected Not detected Not detected Not detected Not detected Not detected

-PRICE (rub.) / VOLUME, ml
+PRICE (rub.)/VOLUME, ml

 290/250 460/250 250/250 220/250 350/250 250/250

-OVERALL ASSESSMENT
+OVERALL RATING

 you will not regret!

-1. Olive oil: a unique composition
+1. Olive oil: unique composition

 2. Olive oil: benefits for the digestive system

-A dessert spoon of olive oil on an empty stomach in three months helps to cure stomach ulcers and gastritis, while a spoonful of sunflower oil in such a situation can provoke hepatic colic and exacerbate gastrointestinal diseases.
+A dessert spoon of olive oil on an empty stomach for three months helps to cure stomach ulcers and gastritis, while a spoonful of sunflower oil in such a situation can provoke hepatic colic and exacerbation of gastrointestinal diseases.

 Olive oil is a natural remedy for prevention of cardiovascular diseases, especially heart attacks and strokes, as well as cancer.
-The secret is in the content of a record amount of omega-3 monounsaturated fatty acids, which prevent atherosclerotic plaques from depositing on the walls of blood vessels and even destroy those that already exist.
+The secret is in the content of a record amount of Omega-3 monounsaturated fatty acids, which prevent atherosclerotic plaques from depositing on the walls of blood vessels and even destroy those that already exist.

-4. Olive oil: Benefits for children
+4. Olive oil: benefits for children

-5. Olive oil is perfect for frying
+5. Olive oil is ideal for frying

 6. Olive oil in cosmetology